LinkClinton/Code-Red/Documents/Resource.md

 All member functions is used to get informations of texture or mapped memory.

+- If you want to update memory to texture, you should use `GpuGraphicsCommandList::copyMemoryToTexture`.

+- The size of texture is not always same in different adapters, so we add `GpuTexture::physicalSize` and `GpuTexture::alignment` to indicate the real size of texture and the layout of alignment.

 ## GpuSampler

 Sampler is used to sample the data from texture. **You can learn more from DirectX or Vulkan.**